antoineguillou/embedder/README.md

 Embedder is a lightweight javascript tool making it simple to embed responsive videos in a webpage.
 Right now, Embedder works with youtube, vimeo, twitch and dailymotion but more streaming services will be added soon.

+Here's a [demo](https://antoineguillou.github.io/embedder/) where you can see it in action.

 ### Installation

 First include Embedder's styles and javascript files in your page: